ezsystems/EzSystemsPrivacyCookieBundle/README.md

-cookiePath       | null                                           | Specifies the cookie path (by default cookie will be available only for the current domain) caption          | Cookies help us create a good experience (...) | Sets your own banner message caption learnMoreText    | Learn More                                     | Sets title and text of privacy link
+cookiePath       | null                                           | Specifies the cookie path (by default cookie will be available only for the current domain) caption          | Cookies help us create a good experience (...) | Sets your own banner message caption learnMoreText    | Learn More                                     | Sets title and text of privacy link otherParams      | Other Params                                   | Send other params in your override template

 Example of usage in standard Symfony application: